FranciscoOnt/checkout-sdk-js/docs/interfaces/paymentinitializeoptions.md

 The options that are required to initialize the PayPal Express payment method.
 They can be omitted unless you need to support PayPal Express.

+The options that are required to initialize the Square payment method.
+They can be omitted unless you need to support Square.

 ___